nswaswaJim/oahuv1/middleridge.md

 ### Second attempt success :-)

 Route map:  Green for bus.
 I rode up Manoa Valley on Saturday, then hiked about the first quarter of the trail before turning back due trail conditions.
-So to save a little time and hit the trail fresh today, I bike
+So to save a little time and hit the trail fresh today I only biked a little, to where the bus could pick me up.

 <iframe src="https://www.google.com/maps/d/embed?mid=1R_EhhlFsxO--j2a7naXejokWcUS2N90&ehbc=2E312F" width="800" height="600"></iframe>